Algebraic Weaves and Braid Varieties: Algebraic Weaves, Morphisms, and Correspondences

+By definition, a (transverse) intersection point of a yellow ray with a weave edge, distinct from the starting point of the yellow ray, will be referred to as a {\it virtual vertex}.
+A virtual vertex is drawn in the rightmost diagram of Figure \ref{fig:WeaveModels2}. \end{definition}

+\begin{remark} Throughout this section, we refer to the valency of a vertex in the original weave $\ww$, without accounting for any additional valency due to yellow rays.
+In particular, trivalent vertices will be still called trivalent despite an additional edge starting at them. \end{remark}

+By Definition \ref{def:algebraic_weave}, the new local models for algebraic weaves involving yellow rays are those in Figure \ref{fig:WeaveModels2}.
+The weave edges of the original weave $\ww$ are subdivided by the virtual vertices into smaller segments, and yellow rays are subdivided into intervals, which we often refer to as {\it yellow segments}.\\

-Consider an algebraic weave $\Sigma$ with braid words $\beta_0$ on the bottom and $\beta_1$ on the top.
-We now construct a correspondence between the two braid varieties $X_0(\beta_0),X_0(\beta_1)$.
-To each segment of an edge labeled by $i$ we associate a variable $z$ and the braid matrix $B_i(z)$; and the segments separated by a {\it vertex} or an {\it intersection point} with the yellow line carry different variables.
-In addition, each segment of a yellow line carries an undetermined upper uni-triangular matrix.
-All these variables and matrices can be considered as coordinates in the affine space $\mathbb{A}^{\Sigma}=\C^{\mathrm{segments}}\times (\C^{\binom{n}{2}})^{\mathrm{yellow\ segments}}$.
-The correspondence is then defined as follows:
+Let $\ww:\beta_2\to\beta_1$ be an algebraic weave from $\beta_2$, at the top, to $\beta_1$ , at the bottom.
+We now construct a correspondence between the two braid varieties $X_0(\beta_1)$ and $X_0(\beta_2)$.
+To each segment of an edge labeled by $i$ we associate a variable $z$ and the braid matrix $B_i(z)$.
+Segments of a weave edge separated by a virtual vertex carry different variables.
+In addition, each yellow segment (a segment of a yellow ray) is labeled by an invertible upper triangular matrix whose entries are considered variables as well.
+All these variables and matrices can be considered as coordinates in the space

+where we are identifying the space of invertible upper triangular $n \times n$-matrices with $\C^{\binom{n}{2}} \times (\C^{\ast})^{n}$.
+See Figure \ref{fig:affine space weave} for an example.
+The correspondence associated to an algebraic weave $\ww$ is a closed subvariety of $\mathbb{V}^{\ww}$.
+This correspondence is defined using the following notion of monodromy.